 Military application – In the military, radars are used for surveillance purposes of the enemy aircraft.
 The surveillance radar detects, locate and identifies the enemy aircraft.
 It is also used for providing navigation aids to the military as well as civil aircraft.

 Weather Radar – These radars use radio waves with horizontal, dual (horizontal and vertical) or circular polarization.
 Some weather radar uses the Doppler principle to measure wind speed.

 Air Traffic Control – In ATC the radar is used at airports to identify all aircraft, they are either coming towards or going away to the airport.

-Navigation Radar– This type of Radars used for the navigation if ships in the sea or long distance commercial aircraft in the air by transmitting short waves.
+Navigation Radar– This type of Radars used for navigation if ships in the sea or long-distance commercial aircraft in the air by transmitting short waves.

-Police Radar – These type of Radars are used by police at the local level to identify the speed of different vehicles.
+Police Radar – These types of Radars are used by police at the local level to identify the speed of different vehicles.